Weight Loss Journey

 I was also tired.
 Not just a little tired, but exhausted.
 All.
 The.
 Time.
 My first thought upon waking up in the morning was “will I be able to nap today?”
 And all that tiredness made me cranky toward my kids, which they (mostly) didn’t deserve and made them cranky right back at me.

-My husband suggested in the gentlest possible way a husband can when discussing weight loss and exercise with his wife that I give Layne a call.
+My husband suggested in the gentlest possible way a husband can when discussing a weight loss journey and exercise with his wife that I give Layne a call.
 He’s a (devastatingly handsome) photographer and has taken Layne’s photos for several years.
 He had actually been telling me for years that I should meet Layne because he thought we’d get along.
-Next thing I knew I had committed to a 90-day program that would completely rock my world.
+Next thing I knew I had committed to a program that would completely rock my world.

-Things I really like about the program:
+Things I really like about the weight loss program:

-- By far my favorite thing about the program is that all I have to do is follow directions.
+- By far my favorite thing about the weight loss journey is that all I have to do is follow directions.
 I don’t have to know about nutrition or what exercises I should be doing because Layne has all that information in that big ol’ brain of hers.
 She tells me what to do and I (for the most part) do it.
 It’s actually refreshing to just be told what to do since, in every other aspect of my life, I’m in charge.

 - Following the food plan was easier than I expected.
 I’m not down for counting calories or fat or sugar.
 Ain’t nobody got time for that, right?
 Layne made it really easy: shop in the produce and meat sections.
 I can actually follow that.